fellipeutaka/FellipeUtaka/README.md

 Outside of software development, I'm a gamer who loves to work out at the gym and cook in my spare time.

 ## 💼 Experience
-* Full Stack Developer at Anjun Express (2023 - now)
+* Full Stack Developer at Anjun Express (Apr 2023 - Oct 2023)

 ## 🎓 Education
 * System Development at ETEC (2020 - 2022)